Lilias Armstrong: English intonation

 Armstrong and her colleague Ida C. Ward published their book Handbook of English Intonation in 1926.
 It was accompanied by three double-sided gramophone records which consisted of Armstrong and Ward reading English passages.
 These recordings appeared in bibliographies of speech and theatre training for decades.
 Armstrong and Ward analyzed all English intonation patterns as essentially consisting of just two "Tunes": Tune 1 is typified by ending in a fall, and Tune 2 by ending in a rise.
 American linguist Kenneth Lee Pike called their analysis "valuable" for learners of English because it found commonalities in the various uses of rising contours and of falling contours.
 In 1943, Danish linguist C.A.
 Bodelsen wrote "there is fairly general agreement" about the Tune 1 and Tune 2 classification; he also compares the Tune 1 and Tune 2 system of Handbook of English Intonation with the intonation classifications in An Outline of English Phonetics by Daniel Jones and English Intonation by Harold E. Palmer.

 Armstrong and Ward transcribed intonation in a system where lines and dots correspond to stressed and unstressed syllables, respectively, and vertical position corresponds to pitch.
+This system made use of a keyless stave with only two lines representing the boundaries of a speaker's vocal range.
 Their method of transcribing intonation was anticipated by the one used in H. S. Perera and Daniel Jones's (1919) reader for Sinhalese, and the preface to Handbook of English Intonation notes an inspiration in Hermann Klinghardt's notation for intonation.
 Klinghardt said his book would have been impossible without Daniel Jones; his exercises also share similarities to Jones's intonation curves.
 Armstrong and Ward used a system of discrete dots and marks to mark the intonation contour because they found it easier for learners of English to follow than a continuous line.